electricimp/Usb/DriverDevelopmentGuide.md

         _bulkIn = interface.find(USB_ENDPOINT_BULK, USB_DIRECTION_IN);
     }
 ```
+#### Native USB API limitation

+Due to limits applied by native [USB API](https://electricimp.com/docs/api/hardware/usb/) endpoints `get()` function may result in exception when a number of open endpoint exceeds some limits, e.g. there can be only one open interrupt in endpoint.

 ### Driver release procedure

 When device resources required for the driver functionality were gone, USB framework call drivers [release](#release) function to give it a change to shutdown gracefully and release any resources were allocated during its lifetime.

+Please note that all the framework resources should be considered as closed and `MUST NOT` be used from [release](#release) function.

 ### Example